Willis W. Bradley: Military career

+Naval Governor of Guam

 Following that tour of duty, in June 1929, Bradley became a Naval Governor of Guam.
 As Governor, he issued Guam's first Bill of Rights, sought United States citizenship for the Chamorros and proclaimed them to be citizens of Guam, and reorganized the Guam Congress.
 He also made possible the first free elections of village commissioners.
 He was considered a Progressive Republican and civil libertarian.

 On April 8, 1930, he created the only official government-run local post called "Guam Guard Mail".
 It used overprinted Philippine stamps for the 1st, 3rd, and 4th issues and a locally printed one for the 2nd.
 It was needed since the U.S. Post Office did not deliver the mail to individual homes or businesses.
 "Guam Guard Mail" lasted one year forcing the Post Office to take over the operation on the northern half of Guam on January 1, 1931, and the southern half on April 9, 1931.

+Later naval service

 Bradley resumed sea duty in July 1931 in command of USS Bridge (AF-1).
 Two years later, he became Captain of the Yard at the Pearl Harbor Navy Yard.
 After six months, however, he was transferred to command of USS Portland (CA-33).

 That assignment lasted until June 1937 at which time he was reassigned to the Naval War College as a student.
 After a year of duty with the Pacific coast section of the Board of Inspection and Survey beginning in May 1938, Capt.
 Bradley commanded Destroyer Squadron (DesRon) 31, Battle Force, based in San Diego for a year.
 At the conclusion of that assignment, he resumed duty with the Board of Inspection and Survey on the west coast.
 He continued in that billet through the end of World War II and until his retirement on August 1, 1946.

+Political career

 Bradley was elected as a Republican to the Eightieth Congress (January 3, 1947 – January 3, 1949) from California's 18th congressional district.
+He was defeated for re-election in 1948 in a rematch against former congressman Clyde Doyle, whom Bradley had defeated in 1946.

 He served as assistant to the president of the Pacific Coast Steamship Co. from 1949 to 1952.
 He served as member of the California State Assembly from 1952 until his death.